jzondaking/ducthanh-jtech/README.md

 - 🔭 I'm passionate about Data Science (DS), Build Website for Make Money Online (MMO), Programing fun tools.
-- 🥅 Besides, I also like to learn more languages ​​to develop myself as well as my business
+- 🥅 Besides, I also like to learn more languages ​​to develop myself as well as my business.

 ### :zap: GitHub Stats